 Upgrade project installers who have gone through the Loss List were often surprised by the number and sum of loss factors embedded in their existing setup.
 Some approached twenty issues for remediation.
 Items with fairly small loss are listed below because enough small losses add up.
-The best procedure will be to avoid these in the first place, or repair any issue listed on this page unless you have a specific reason to tolerate or delay fixing.
+The best procedure will be to avoid these in the first place, or repair any issue listed on this page unless you have a specific reason to tolerate the issue or delay fixing it.

 All of the items on this list have been remediation tasks at correspondent stations.
-There may be others as we haven't had the time to carefully read through six or seven years of email and notes to make sure we didn't miss anything.
+There surely are others as we haven't heard of yet.

 Although we would like to be able to put down precise loss factors for each item, the characteristics of dirt underfoot and random local conductors will cause the degree of loss to vary substantially.
 What fixes a half dB or less in one place could remedy two dB's in another.
-The trick is to get them all if you can.
-We're not trying to prove the list or numbers to skeptics, just make your TX signal louder.
+The trick is simply to get them all if you can.
+We're not trying to prove the list or numbers to skeptics.
+We're trying to make your TX signal louder.

-Focusing on SWR in planning and remedy instead of REDUCING LOSS - This occurs repeatedly in correspondence.
+Focusing on SWR in planning and remedy instead of reducing loss - This occurs repeatedly in correspondence.
 We do need a good SWR IN THE SHACK, particularly with transistor finals in transceivers and QRO amplifiers.
-But first we need a loss-remedied antenna that performs well on our small properties.
+But we also need a loss-remedied antenna that performs well on our small properties.